Get insider access

 Full-Array

 The local dimming feature is just okay.
-It has 96 zones in an 8x12 array, which is better than most local dimming features on monitors.
-The zones are still a bit too large to allow for precise dimming in dark scenes, and the algorithms tend to leave more zones on than needed.
+It has 96 zones in an 8x12 array.
+The zones are still a bit too large to allow for precise dimming in dark scenes, and the algorithm tends to turn on more zones on than needed.
 There's some noticeable blooming around bright objects, but very little black crush because of this.
 It isn't very good for subtitles, though, as it tends to light up large areas of the screen.
+It also keeps up with fast-moving content well, so you don't see a trailing bright edge behind fast-moving, bright objects.

-The local dimming feature can keep up with fast-moving content well, so you don't see a trailing bright edge behind fast-moving, bright objects.
-It's an okay implementation, but it's limited by the relatively small number of zones, and because it tends to turn on more zones than necessary, the impact is limited.
-You can see two real scene videos of the local dimming feature in action here, and the same video filmed from an angle here.
+It's an okay implementation of local dimming, but it's limited by the relatively small number of zones, and because it tends to turn on more zones than necessary, the impact is limited.
+You can see two real scene videos of the local dimming feature in action and from an angle.

-If you want a 4k monitor with similar features and a better local dimming feature, then look into the Cooler Master Tempest GP27U.
+If you want a 4k monitor with similar features and a better local dimming feature, look into the Cooler Master Tempest GP27U.

 8.3